Siaibou/Siaibou/README.md

 ## 📌 Notes

 - All projects are active, well-documented, and include full source code.
-- Each repository contains a detailed README with setup instructions and explanations.
+- Each repository contains a detailed README with explanations.

 ---